-- Provide a rich set of policy mechanisms to enable and manage QoS for IPCablecom services over the access network; - Provide admission control mechanisms for both upstream and downstream directions; - Allow dynamic changes in QoS while a IPCablecom call is under way; - Minimize abusive QoS usage, including theft-of-service and denial-of-service attacks.
+- Provide a rich set of policy mechanisms to enable and manage QoS for IPCablecom services over the access network; - Provide admission control mechanisms for both upstream and downstream directions; - Allow dynamic changes in QoS while an IPCablecom call is under way; - Minimize abusive QoS usage, including theft-of-service and denial-of-service attacks.
 Ensure QoS policy is set and enforced by trusted IPCablecom network elements; - Provide a priority mechanism for 911 and other priority-based signaling services.

-6.4.4 CODEC and Media Stream
+5.4.4 CODEC and Media Stream

 - Minimize the effects of latency, packet-loss, and jitter on voice quality in the IP telephony environment; - Define a minimum set of audio codecs that must be supported on all IPCablecom endpoint devices (MTAs and MGs).
-Evaluation criteria for mandatory codecs are selected as those most efficient with respect to voice quality, bandwidth utilization, and implementation complexity; - Accommodate evolving narrow-band and wide-band codec technologies; - Specify echo cancellation and voice activity detection mechanisms; - Support for transparent, error-free Dual-Tone Multi Frequency (DTMF) transmission and detection via both inband transmission and DTMF relay; - Support terminal devices for the deaf and hearing impaired; - Provide mechanisms for codec switching when fax and modem services are required; - Support fax relay for reliable transmission of fax over IP networks; - Support reliable transmission of modem signals over IP networks; - Support calculation and reporting of VoIP Metrics to monitor voice quality.
+Evaluation criteria for mandatory codecs are selected as those most efficient with respect to voice quality, bandwidth utilization, and implementation complexity; - Accommodate evolving narrow-band and wide-band codec technologies; - Specify echo cancellation and voice activity detection mechanisms; - Support for transparent, error-free Dual-Tone Multi Frequency (DTMF) transmission and detection; - Support terminal devices for the deaf and hearing impaired; - Provide mechanisms for codec switching when fax and modem services are required.

-6.4.5 Device Provisioning and OSS
+5.4.5 Device Provisioning and OSS